-District Governor Eric Zingler from Kendall, Wisconsin serving 2020-2021
+District Governor David Strudthoff from Stoddard, Wisconsin serving 2021-2022

 Lions meet the needs of local communities and the world every day because they share a core belief – to serve their community.

 Lions Clubs International is the world's largest service club organization.
-We have 1.35 million members in more than 45,000 clubs in more than 206 countries and geographic areas.
+We have over 1.4 million members in more than 45,000 clubs in more than 200 countries and geographic areas.

 Lions have a dynamic history.
 Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects – including caring for the environment, feeding the hungry and aiding seniors and the disabled.

 Our Leo Program provides the youth of the world with an opportunity for personal development through volunteering.
 There are approximately 144,000 Leos and 5,700 Leo clubs in more than 140 countries worldwide.

 Lions Give Sight

 Lions give sight.
 By conducting vision screenings, equipping hospitals and clinics, distributing medicine and raising awareness of eye disease, Lions work toward their mission of providing vision for all.
 We have extended our commitment to sight conservation through countless local efforts and through our international SightFirst Program, which works to eradicate blindness.